Kumpob/HTML_REPORT_GENERATOR/README.md

 # HTML_REPORT_GENERATOR

-64011451 Kumpob Yuwapreecha_
+64011451 Kumpob Yuwapreecha<br />
-HTML REPORT GENERATOR_
+HTML REPORT GENERATOR<br />
-Year 1 semester 1 SE C PROGRAMMING PROJECT_
+Year 1 semester 1 SE C PROGRAMMING PROJECT<br />

 # About
-This program will generate html for student list._
+This program will generate html for student list.<br />
-The program will ask the user to enter title for the list of student(e.g. Class name)._
+The program will ask the user to enter title for the list of student(e.g. Class name).<br />
-Then the program will ask for file which contain data in it._
+Then the program will ask for file which contain data in it.<br />
 The file should be .txt and should be in this order(without the number):
 1. First name of student 1
 2. Last name of student 1